EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 server.
 You can set limits from the group pages.

 Users with \_\_all\_permissions\_\_ have no practical upload limit.
-Users with /admin/modules.edit can upload up to 4Gb file resources and modules.
-Users with /admin/settings.edit can upload up to 4Gb files in the file manager
+Users with system_admin can upload up to 4Gb file resources and modules.
+Users with system_admin can upload up to 4Gb files in the file manager